Senior Exam Preperation

 2. What were the prerequisites for England's Industrial Revolution? (i.e. Why did it happen there and not elsewhere?
 And why did it come when it did?)

 3. Some historians have characterized twentieth-century European history as reflecting a "crisis of liberalism."
 What evidence is there of such a crisis and what forms did this crisis take?

 1. What has been the historical significance of global mass migrations of people?
 Give examples from early history, not just the recent past.

 2. Compare Western Europe's experience of modernization to that of a non-Western area.
 Give examples of the influence of Western thought on a non-Western culture.

-3. Independence movement occurred around the world in the nineteenth and twentieth centuries.
+3. Independence movements occurred around the world in the nineteenth and twentieth centuries.
 Identify and then compare the broad causes and characteristics of these movements.

 1. Is history a science or an art?
 Give examples of historians whose work represents one view or another.

 4. Thomas Carlyle remarked that "history is biography."
 What did he mean by that?
 How would Karl Marx have responded?
 Or Fernand Braudel?